 Which is more connected?

-The MacBook Air is probably one of the last Apple machines that will offer the old-style USB Type-A ports, and it’s limited to a single Thunderbolt 2 port.
-The new MacBook Air, on the other hand, eschews the thicker USB connector in favor of the increasingly in-vogue USB Type-C ports.
+The MacBook Air is probably one of the last Apple machines that will offer the old-style USB-A ports, and it’s limited to a single Thunderbolt 2 port.
+The new MacBook Air, on the other hand, eschews the thicker USB connector in favor of the increasingly in-vogue USB-C ports.
 The MacBook Pro also offers the newer and faster Thunderbolt 3 connection.

 In terms of wireless, both have 802.11ac Wi-Fi.
 The MacBook Air has Bluetooth 4.0 versus the Bluetooth 4.2 offered by the new MacBook Pro.
 The MacBook Air does include an SDXC card slot, whereas the new MacBook Pro has none, and so that’s a plus in the MacBook Air’s column.